zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 Such objects are invalid
 and cause the search process to abort.)

+Unrecognized TOML sections and members in a connect point must be ignored.

 ### "Builtin" connect points.

 A "builtin" connect point is a TOML object with a `[builtin]` section.
-(Unrecognized sections members should be ignored.)

 The `[builtin]` section contains a single member: